- Cancer Information

 - taking paid personal leave (even if they are away for a long time)

-If you think you’ve been sacked unfairly, this may be unfair dismissal.
+If you think your employment was ended unfairly, this may be unfair dismissal.
 You have 21 days from the date of dismissal to lodge a complaint with the Fair Work Commission.
 You must also meet some other conditions to be eligible to lodge an unfair dismissal claim – visit Fair Work Commission for more details.